rhsimplex/rhsimplex.github.io/source/_posts/sagemaker-vs-vertex.md

 ## Tensorboard integration

 Vertex AI has a nice tensorboard integration that is [kind of a pain](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-training) to set up but works pretty well once it's running.
 Just make sure you configure the mysterious service account correctly.
 Oh, and I hope you're ok with the [**absurd $300 per user per month cost**](https://cloud.google.com/vertex-ai/pricing#tensorboard).
-Ever buy a Coke in a strip club only to find out it cost $300 when you try to leave?
-No reason.

-Anyway, hope you don't need precision-recall curves.
 Even though Tensorboard can generate PR curves, the VertexAI version mysteriously doesn't support them (as of January 2022).
 Of course, I'm only assuming that's the case since my PR-curves render correctly when serving Tensorboard locally.
 I couldn't find any information about which version of Tensorboard the VertexAI platform runs or any differences between the VertexAI vs. vanilla Tensorboard.
 Considering Tensorboard is created by Google, this is pretty puzzling.

 SageMaker [has a Tensorboard integration as well](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_debugger.html?highlight=tensorboard#capture-real-time-tensorboard-data-from-the-debugging-hook), but I have not managed to get this working yet.
 I will update this section if I ever do.
 Tensorboard can take an [S3 URI directly](https://stackoverflow.com/questions/47425882/tensorboard-logdir-with-s3-path) which is pretty cool, but as I mentioned above, SageMaker is compressing your model artifacts, so this doesn't work out of the box.

 ## Notebooks

 Both platforms use a customized JupyterLab setup for notebooks, so you will hopefully be on familiar territory here.
 Notably, the VertexAI instances seem to persist the conda environments between sessions, while SageMaker resets them.
 Both are valid design choices in my opinion.
-If you want to run some setup code for setup code on SageMaker to recreate your environment, you can [easily do so](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html) -- however I don't know a good way to integrate these setup scripts with the source control system of your choice.
+If you want to run some setup code for SageMaker to recreate your environment, you can [easily do so](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html).

-I couldn't find an elegant way to integrate an external Git repository in either case.
-I ended up adding an SSH to each notebook instance I wanted to use my code in.
+However, I couldn't find an elegant way to integrate an external Git repository in either case.
+I ended up adding an SSH key to each notebook instance on which I wanted to pull code with Git.

 ## GUI

 This will largely be a matter of taste, but the AWS UI is in general more polished and logical than GCP.
 Browsing logs in particular seems weirdly complicated on GCP.
 Also filtering (e.g. training jobs, of which you may have thousands) in Vertex only works from the beginning of the name while the SageMaker does a full-text search.
+As I said above, both GUIs are pretty uninspired.

 ## Documentation

-The platform-level docs for both are both a bit overwhelming but complete.
+The platform-level docs for both platforms are a bit overwhelming but complete.
 If anything SageMaker has too much documentation to search through effectively.
 There are probably [thousands of Jupyter notebooks](https://github.com/aws/amazon-sagemaker-examples) that show you how to do everything you could possibly want.
 I personally don't like having to search through these as documentation, but I appreciate the commitment to providing working examples for nearly every functionality.
-Sagemaker: many notebooks, tough to sort through

-## Vertex AI
-* bad filtering
-* irritating logging
+The SDK documentation [is a lot better for SageMaker](https://sagemaker.readthedocs.io/en/stable/); someone actually cared to organize this and make it readable.
+The [VertexAI counterpart](https://googleapis.dev/python/aiplatform/latest/aiplatform.html) is probably autogenerated and will require some work to get your bearings.

-## sagemaker
+## Conclusion

-* accelerator and instances combined
+Both VertexAI and SageMaker are much more than MLOps platforms, which can be a blessing for some but a curse for others.
+They seem to be trying to cover every ML use-case and every kind of user, which can add friction if you have a very specific idea of what you want to accomplish.